X4X5/papermariodeluxe/README.md

 Q: Do you want help?

-A: I've got all the help I need right now, thanks.
+A: I'll ask around as I need to.